-Hossein Olya is an Assistant Professor at Hospitality and Tourism Department, Sejong University, Seoul.
-He is methodology editor of Service Industries Journal (SSCI).
+Hossein Olya is PhD of Tourism Management at Faculty of Business, Oxford Brookes University, Oxford, UK.
+He contributes as methodology editor of the Service Industrial Journal.
+He was an Assist.
+Prof. of Tourism Management at Sejong University, Seoul from Sep 2016 to Aug.
+2017.
 He served as head of Tourism Department, British University of Nicosia, Cyprus since Sep.
 2015 to Sep.
 2016.
 He received his BS degree in natural resource engineering (2007) at the University of Tehran and MSc degree (2009) in natural resource engineering at Zabol University.
 He achieved his PhD degree in tourism management in the Tourism Faculty at Eastern Mediterranean University in June 2015.

 Olya has viable experience in both industry and academia.
 He has served a consultant for engineer companies in the fields of the environment and natural resources for more than seven years.
 He was manager of a research project in the International Carbon Sequestration Project, coordinated by the UNDP.
 He was a researcher for seven research projects funded by the University of Tehran, Agriculture Ministry, and Sathoom Desert Research Center.
 He earned a license as a consultant in the field of natural resources engineering in 2011 and was head of the Geographical Information System (GIS) Department, Agriculture Ministry in Birjand from 2010 to 2012.
 In addition, he has three years of teaching experience and has published two books on tourism and natural resources: Atlas of Desert Tourism and Horticulture and Garden Tourism.